Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 ## Overload resolution

-Kotlin supports _function overloading_, that is, the ability for several functions of the same name to coexist in the same scope, with the compiler picking the most suitable one when such a function is called.
+Kotlin supports _callable overloading_, that is, the ability for several callables (functions or function-like properties) with the same name to coexist in the same scope, with the compiler picking the most suitable one when such a callable is called.
-This section describes this mechanism in detail.
+This section describes *overload resolution process* in detail.

 ### Intro

-Unlike other object-oriented languages, Kotlin does not only have object methods, but also top-level functions, local functions, extension functions and function-like values, which complicate the overloading process quite a lot.
+Unlike other object-oriented languages, Kotlin does not have only regular class methods, but also top-level functions, local functions, extension functions and function-like values, which complicate the overload resolution process quite a bit.
-Kotlin also has infix functions, operator and property overloading which all work in a similar, but subtly different way.
+Additionally, Kotlin has infix functions, operator and property overloading, which add their own specifics to this process.

 ### Receivers

 Every function or property that is defined as a method or an extension has one or more special parameters called _receiver_ parameters.
-When calling such a callable using navigation operators (`.` or `?.`) the left hand side parameter is called an _explicit receiver_ of this particular call.
+When calling such a callable using [navigation operators][Navigation operators] (`.` or `?.`) the left hand side value is called an _explicit receiver_ of this particular call.
 In addition to the explicit receiver, each call may indirectly access zero or more _implicit receivers_.

-Implicit receivers are available in some syntactic scope according to the following rules:
+Implicit receivers are available in a syntactic scope according to the following rules:

-- Any receiver available in the outer statement scope is available in any directly nested scope;
+- Any receiver available in a scope is available in its [downwards-linked scopes][Linked scopes];
-- Inside an [object declaration][Classifier declaration], the object itself is an available receiver in this and any nested scope;
+- In a [classifier declaration][Classifier declaration] scope (including object and companion object declarations), the declared object is available as implicit `this`;
-- In the scope of a classifier declaration, the following receivers are available:
-    - The implicit `this` object of the declared type;
-    - The companion object (if one exists) of this class;
-    - The companion objects (if any exist) of all its superclasses;
-- In an [inner class declaration][Nested and inner classifiers] all the receivers available in the outer declaration scope are also available in this declaration scope;
 - If a function or a property is an extension, `this` parameter of the extension is also available inside the extension declaration;
-- The scope of a lambda expression, if it has an extension function type, contains `this` argument of the lambda expression.
+- If a lambda expression has an extension function type, `this` argument of the lambda expression is also available inside the lambda expression declaration.

 The available receivers are prioritized in the following way:

-- The receivers provided in the most inner scope have higher priority;
+- Receivers provided in the most inner scope have higher priority;
-- In a classifier body, the implicit `this` receiver has higher priority than any companion object receiver;
+- The implicit `this` receiver has higher priority than any companion object receiver;
-- Current class companion object receiver has higher priority than any of the base class companion objects.
+- Current class companion object receiver has higher priority than any of the superclass companion objects;
+- Superclass companion object receivers are prioritized according to the inheritance order;
+- Otherwise, receivers are ordered w.r.t. [link relation][Linked scopes].

+> Important: these rules mean implicit receivers are always totally ordered w.r.t. their priority, as no two implicit receivers can have the same priority.

 The implicit receiver having the highest priority is also called the _default implicit receiver_.
-The default implicit receiver is available in the scope as `this`.
+The default implicit receiver is available in a scope as `this`.
 Other available receivers may be accessed using [labeled this-expressions][This-expressions].

-If an implicit receiver is available in a given scope, it may be used to call functions implicitly in that scope without using the navigation operator.
+If an implicit receiver is available in a given scope, it may be used to call callables implicitly in that scope without using the navigation operator.

-For [extension callables][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, while the implicit receiver the extension itself is declared in (TODO: wording) is called *dispatch receiver*.
+For [extension callables][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, while the implicit receiver the extension itself is declared in is called *dispatch receiver*.
-For a particular callable invocation, any or both receivers may be involved, but if an extension receiver is involved, the dispatch receiver must be implicit.
+For a particular callable invocation, any or both receivers may be involved, but, if an extension receiver is involved, the dispatch receiver must be implicit.

-> Note: there may be situations in which *the same implicit receiver* is used as both the dispatch receiver and extension receiver for a particular callable access, for example:
+> Note: there may be situations in which *the same implicit receiver* is used as both the dispatch receiver and the extension receiver for a particular callable invocation, for example:
 >
 > ```kotlin
 > interface Y
-> class X: Y {
->        fun Y.foo() {} // foo is an extension for Y, needs extension receiver to be called
 >
+> class X : Y {
+>     fun Y.foo() {} // `foo` is an extension for Y,
+>                    //   needs extension receiver to be called
+>
 >     fun bar() {
->            foo() // this reference is both the extension and the dispatch receiver
+>         foo() // `this` reference is both
+>               //   the extension and the dispatch receiver
 >     }
 > }
 > ```
->

 ### The forms of call-expression